IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    #.
 Then click on screen where you want the first corner of your ground plane
       to be.
-Make sure to give yourself enough room so that the plane will be able to cover all of the componenets and so that the plane will be larger than the overall board size.
+Make sure to give yourself enough room so that the plane will be able to cover all of the components and so that the plane will be larger than the overall board size.

    #.
 A settings window should pop up.
 Select 'F.Cu' for Layer and 'GND' for Net.